 Instead, it's believed that a gangland rivalry is to blame.

 Attending the weigh-in was Daniel Kinahan, son of Christy Kinahan, considered to be Ireland's leading crime boss and the head of an international drug smuggling operation based in Spain's Costa Del Sol.
-It is thought that Daniel was the intended target of the raid and that the Hutch family – a two-generation Dublin crime dynasty and former allies of the Kinahans – were responsible.
+It is thought that Daniel was the intended target of the raid and that the Hutch family—a two-generation Dublin crime dynasty and former ally of the Kinahans—were responsible.

-The Hutch family became notorious in Ireland after 24-year-old Gerry Hutch was named as a suspect in two of the most lucrative robberies the country had ever seen, the IR£1.7 million robbery of an armoured van in 1987 and the IR£3 million armed robbery of a security depot in 1995.
-However, Hutch – nicknamed "The Monk" because of his religious beliefs and humble lifestyle – was never prosecuted.
-Instead, in 2007, he paid the Irish government over €1.5 million in "owed" taxes and retired, saying he would be spending his time between Dublin and the Canary Islands.
+The Hutch family became notorious in Ireland after 24-year-old Gerry Hutch was named as a suspect in two of the most lucrative robberies the country had ever seen, the £1.7 million [$2.4 million] robbery of an armored van in 1987 and the £3 million [$4.3 million] armed robbery of a security depot in 1995.
+However, Hutch—nicknamed "The Monk" because of his religious beliefs and humble lifestyle—was never prosecuted.
+Instead, in 2007, he paid the Irish government over €1.5 million [$1.8 million] in "owed" taxes and retired, saying he would be spending his time between Dublin and the Canary Islands.

-As the younger generation of the Hutch dynasty rose to authority, they gravitated towards the drug trade, working alongside the other major Dublin crime faction, the Kinahans.
-Gary Hutch, nephew of Gerry Hutch and a convicted armed robber and drug dealer, had even been a housemate and friend of Daniel Kinahan's at one stage – but the alliance wouldn't last.
+As the younger generation of the Hutch dynasty rose to authority, they gravitated toward the drug trade, working alongside the other major Dublin crime faction, the Kinahans.
+Gary Hutch, nephew of Gerry Hutch and a convicted armed robber and drug dealer, had even been a housemate and friend of Daniel Kinahan's at one point—but the alliance wouldn't last.